 You just need to add the Neat A/B testing app to your Shopify account; it will then be available in the App section of your Shopify account.
 From there, you can start Shopify A/B testing.
 There’s no extra installation, HTML coding, or integrations — just follow a simple installation process.

 To use Google Optimize on your Shopify account, there’s a separate process involved in which you need a few external tools for proper integration.
 The installation process for Google Optimize with Shopify is not very complicated, but it’s hard to compete with Neat A/B Testing when Neat can be installed with just one click.
+Beside this you can check some more Google Optimize Alternatives at Brillmark.

 Winner: Neat A/B Testing